A lifetime of good

 This multi-country project implemented in Indonesia, Sri Lanka and the Philippines reflects global efforts to strengthen and advocate for children’s access to quality nutrition, health, education and early childhood services.
 The endline survey found that 61% of malnourished children’s nutritional status improved.

-By collaborating with local organizations, leaders and advocacy groups, and engaging community health workers to promote SRH awareness and address cultural and social barriers, we work to foster community support and increase the uptake of SRH services and practices.
+By collaborating with local organizations, leaders and advocacy groups, and engaging community health workers to promote SRH awareness and address cultural and social barriers, we foster community support and increased uptake of SRH services and practices.
+To strengthen local health systems, ChildFund resources health care facilities to enhance their capacity, including training providers and ensuring the availability of essential SRH services and supplies like contraception and maternal care.

 Empowered Youth